St. Joseph DUI Defense

 What Are the DWI & DUI Laws in Missouri?

-- Motorists operating a vehicle with a blood alcohol concentration (BAC) of .08% or more violate state DUI laws
+- Motorists operating a vehicle with a blood alcohol concentration (BAC) of .08% or more are in violation of state DUI laws

 - Commercial drivers are held to a stricter BAC standard of .04% or more